Thomas Roberts (soccer)

-Thomas Roberts (born May 11, 2001) is an American professional soccer player who plays as a midfielder for North Carolina FC in the USL Championship.
+Thomas Roberts (born May 11, 2001) is an American professional soccer player who plays as a midfielder for Sporting JAX of USL Championship.

 Career

 Roberts grew up in Little Rock, Arkansas before moving to Dallas in 2013.

 After five years playing with the FC Dallas Academy, Roberts signed a Homegrown Player contract with Major League Soccer side FC Dallas on July 25, 2018.

 On July 6, 2021, Roberts joined Austrian Bundesliga side Austria Klagenfurt on a season-long loan.

 Following the 2022 season, his contract option was declined by Dallas.

 On March 24, 2023, Roberts signed with MLS Next Pro side Columbus Crew 2.

 In August 2025, Roberts joined USL Championship club North Carolina FC for the remainder of the season, with an option for the following season.

+On March 13, 2026, USL Championship expansion franchise Sporting JAX announced the addition of Roberts to their inaugural roster.